Helmholtz-HiRSE/helmholtz-hirse.github.io/README.md

 ### Create a pull request

-After you are happy with your changes push the changes into your fork
+After you are happy with your changes, push the changes into your fork

     git push origin <YOUR_BRANCH>